 Most days, she can be found reading or watching movies.

-See Amanda Hobson’s CV for more information.
+See AJ Hobson’s CV for more information.